tslnc04/loki-logger/README.md

 # loki-logger

 > [!WARNING]
-> This library is still in development and is not ready for use.
-Consider all of the APIs to be unstable.
+> The slog package is currently in development and should not be used.
+The log and logr packages are more stable now.

 loki-logger is a simple library for sending logs to a Loki instance from Go.
 It currently intgrates with [log], [log/slog], and [logr].
 Note that only the slog impelementation has been tested in any form.
 Additional logging packages